MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Experiments Setting

-This work is implemented by \textit{PyTorch} on an NVIDIA RTX A5000: \begin{itemize} \item For ABSA BERT followed by an MLP, we used MSE as the criterion, with \textit{Adam} optimizer ($\text{lr}=1\text{e-}4$, weight decay for BERT = $1\text{e-}5$ and weight decay for MLP = $1\text{e-}7$ respectively).
-Train for $50$ epochs.
+For ABSA BERT followed by an MLP (consisting of three layers, with hidden dimensions of $768*3$, $768$ and $64$, respectively), we used MSE as the criterion, with \textit{Adam} optimizer ($\text{lr}=1\text{e-}4$, weight decay for BERT = $1\text{e-}5$ and weight decay for MLP = $1\text{e-}7$, respectively).
+Train for $50$ epochs (about 2 hours).
 During inference, we take the polarity with the highest probability among the three polarities as the output.

-where $U$ is the number of texts in $\mathcal{D}_{1}$, $\textbf{p}_{s}$ is a three-dimensional vector indicating three polarities.
+where $U$ is the number of texts in $\mathcal{D}_{1}$, $\mathbf{p}_{s}$ is a three-dimensional vector indicating three polarities.

-\item For the BDRF model, each hidden layer dimension of the Transformer encoder and the length $T$ of rolling window were set to $64$ and $21$, respectively.
+For the aggregation AttnMLP, both the initial linear layer and the output linear layer have dimension $1$, and the latent dimension is set to $16$.

+For the forecasting model, we use iTransformer.
+The \textit{seq\_len} is aligned with the window length $T$ and set to $21$.
+The \textit{pred\_len} equals the forecasting target $q$; for $t+1$ forecasting, \textit{pred\_len} is set to $1$.
+The model dimension $d_{\text{model}}$ is set to $64$, and the number of encoder layers $e_{\text{layers}}$ is set to 3.
 We used RMSE as the criterion, with \textit{RMSprop} optimizer ($\text{lr}=1\text{e-}4$, weight decay = $1\text{e-}7$, momentum = $0.9$).
-Train for $50$ epochs.
+Train for $50$ epochs (about 11 hours).

-where $N_{train}$ is the total number of bonds in $\mathcal{D}_{3}$ trainset, $\y_{i}$ is the credit spread of bond $i$.
+where $N_{train}$ is the total number of bonds in $\mathcal{D}_{3}$ trainset, $\y_{i}$ is the \textit{credit spread} of bond $i$.